-If you have assets below the lower limits which are: £14,250 in England and Northern Ireland, £50,000 in Wales and £17,500 in Scotland and have been assessed by your Local Authority as needing care, they will pay an amount up to their Standard Rate* for the type of care best suited to your needs.
+The Lower Limits threshold for care are £14,250 in England and Northern Ireland, £50,000 in Wales and £20,250 in Scotland.
+For people with capital below these limits and who have been assessed by the Local Authority as needing care, the Local Authority will pay an amount up to their Standard Rate* for the type of care best suited to meet their needs.

 The term standard rate is often used when assessing the cost of a person’s care and it refers to the amount that the Local Authority will pay towards the cost of your care and this amount could be less than the place will cost in the home that you or your family would like you to receive your care.